 - Check your current super accounts where money has been paid into in the last two financial years

 - Consolidate multiple super accounts into one Superannuation Fund.

-Find out how to register for the ATO’s online services or watch their video below and create a secure login.
+Find out how to register for the ATO’s online services and create a secure login.

 Consolidate multiple accounts

 Have you located lost super, or have multiple active superannuation accounts?
 Do you find it hard to keep track of your valuable retirement benefits?

 With the average Australian having approximately three superannuation accounts, you are not alone.
 Don’t worry; we can help you consolidate your super into one account.

 There are a number of benefits of consolidating small account balances into one account, including:

 - Less fees: With more than one superannuation fund, it’s likely that you are paying higher ongoing fees.
 Consolidate today and ensure these savings are put towards your future.